FROM - Using PIVOT and UNPIVOT

-PIVOT performs an aggregation and, therefore, merges possible multiple rows into a single row in the output.
+PIVOT carries out an aggregation and merges possible multiple rows into a single row in the output.

-UNPIVOT does not reproduce the original table-valued expression result because rows have been merged.
-Besides, null values in the input of
+UNPIVOT doesn't reproduce the original table-valued expression result because rows have been merged.
+Also, null values in the input of

-UNPIVOT disappear in the output, whereas there may have been original null values in the input before the
+UNPIVOT disappear in the output.
+When the values disappear, it shows that there may have been original null values in the input before the

 Sales.vSalesPersonSalesByFiscalYears view in the AdventureWorks2012 sample database uses